 By default, the option to randomize the order of answer responses in a multiple choice question is No. For the answer choices to appear in a random order each time a student takes the assessment, select Yes.

-Tip: Remember that answer choices that contain phrasing like "all of the above" or "A and B are correct," randomizing the order will cause confusion for the test taker.
+Tip: Remember that for answer choices that contain phrasing like "all of the above" or "A and B are correct," randomizing the order will cause confusion for the test-taker.

 Choose whether or not to require rationale.

 By default, No is the setting applied for requiring rationale.
 If test takers should include an explanation (rationale) for why they selected a particular answer response, select the Yes radio button.